-Cars need to meet minimum emission standards when travelling in the Ultra Low Emission Zone (ULEZ) or the daily charge must be paid.
+Cars need to meet minimum emissions standards when travelling within the Ultra Low Emission Zone (ULEZ) or the daily £12.50 charge must be paid.

-The ULEZ will be enforced based on the declared emissions of the vehicle rather than the age.
+The ULEZ is enforced based on the declared emissions of the vehicle rather than the age.
 However:

-- Diesel cars that meet the standards are generally those registered with the DVLA after September 2015
+- Diesel cars that meet the standards are generally those first registered with the DVLA as new after September 2015

 Charges (if ULEZ standards NOT met)

-We would prefer that you use a vehicle that meets the new emissions standards rather than pay a daily charge.
+We prefer that you use a vehicle that meets the emissions standards rather than pay a daily charge.

 These are in addition to any Congestion Charge that applies.
-(Cars are not subject to the Low Emission Zone (LEZ).)
+(Cars and motorcycles are not subject to the Low Emission Zone (LEZ)).